kuma35/thinking-forth-jp/sphinx/chapter5.rst

 coding and maintaining the application.
 Typically, such a team will include several junior-level programmers responsible for minor corrections.
 In such an environment, diligent commenting can save a lot of time and upset.
-As of Moore Products Co. says: “When maintaining code you are usually interested in just one small section, and the more information written there the better your chances for a speedy fix.”
+As Johnson of Moore Products Co. says: “When maintaining code you are usually interested in just one small section, and the more information written there the better your chances for a speedy fix.”

 Here are several pertinent rules required of the Forth programmers at Moore Products Co.
 (I’m paraphrasing):